momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 | Weapons  | sound/weapon/  |
 | UI       | sound/ui/      |

 Lumper makes this process easy by automatically detecting entities and soundscapes that use these sounds (in fact it works for all assets!) and updating their paths.
-Simply drag-drop the sounds you want to move into the appropriate folder/subfolder, then press "Yes" to the dialog that appears.
+Simply drag-and-drop the sounds you want to move into the appropriate folder, then press "Yes" on the dialog that appears.

 _Note: Path refactoring is very technically complex and has had issues in the past, so it's worth testing in game_